svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 requires a good amount of trial-and-error, backtracking, rethinking, trying again, going back to something that wasn't so stupid after all.
 The difference is that we, software developers, are lazy to the point that we try to automate just about anything that we can.
-So also for this we use tools.
+So we use tools.
 And yes, nowadays probably everybody understands that I'm going to say "git" (or "mercurial" or something similar)[^vcs-history].
 So I'm not going to explain what git is here.
 Plenty of good resources out there on that topic.
 No, I'm going to tell you a bit about how I use it.

 <div style="text-align: center; font-size: 3em;">🛠</div>